Find out more information on the Equitable Life Payment Scheme.

 The scheme has the following criteria for identifying the appropriate payee for group policies:

-Furthermore, where a person who would have been due a payment is deceased, the scheme will be making payments to that person’s estate.
+Furthermore, where a person who would have been due a payment is deceased, the scheme makes payments to that person’s estate.

 An A-Z list of group (company pension) schemes is provided so that you can find out which group schemes are covered by the scheme.